SurgicalInformatics/isaric_4c_recruitment_tracker/README.md

 ## Memory issues

-Rendering reports for all nations requires a lot of memory.
-Although individually small files, the amount of memory Pandoc (error message 127) requires to render these files seems to be inoordinately large and is well described as a Pandoc issue.
+Rendering site requires a lot of memory.
 Recommendation is to deploy on a large instance of RStudio Connect or Shiny Server, with access to at least 16GB RAM and a further 16GB of swap (vRAM) space.

 ## Caution
 ### Data security